Meriam Yehya Ibrahim faces criminal charges after being stopped at Khartoum airport

 Ibrahim had been sentenced to death for apostasy, then released on appeal

-The pair had been detained after they arrived at an airport in Khartoum with their children on Tuesday.
-She is accused of two criminal counts, traveling with falsified documents and giving false information, according to Ibrahim’s legal team.
+Meriam Yehya Ibrahim, who was detained with her American husband, Daniel Wani, and their two children at an airport in Khartoum on Tuesday, is accused of traveling with falsified documents and giving false information, according to her legal team.

 The family was stopped at the airport after what Ibrahim’s lawyers described Tuesday as an alleged “irregularity with her documentation.”